eveliovila/onepk-BGP-conv/README.md

 The timer will stop once converged has been achieved and the diff is graphed for every neighbor.

-In real work scenarios, the tblversion would increase constantly so the scripts accepts an option to only verify condition ii.
+In real world scenarios, the tblversion would increase constantly so the scripts accepts an option to only verify condition ii.